jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 test_converting_strings_to_numbers
 #############################################################################

-The hours part of the timestamp after calling `str.split`_ is still a string_ and I got a :ref:`TypeError` when I tried to do a calculation with strings_ earlier.
-I want to see if I can use the int_ constructor to convert a string_ to an integer_ for the calculation
+The hours part of the timestamp after calling `str.split`_ is still a string_ and I got a :ref:`TypeError` when I tried to subtract one from another earlier.
+I want to see if I can use the int_ constructor to convert a string_ to a number for the calculation

 .. _test_converting_strings_to_numbers_red: